dgwartney/pandoc-book-template/contents/my-agent/stores/skill-store.md

 Click on publish and your skill will be available in the company skill store in the category you selected

-## Exercise 5: Updating a published skill to a new version
+### Exercise: Updating a published skill to a new version

 Once you publish a skill, you can make changes and upgrade your company skill store with the latest changes that you have made to your skill.
 Your skill can be upgraded by as shown below: